penn-state-open-science/csc-odds-2024-02-16/README.md

-# css-odds-2024-02-16
+# csc-odds-2024-02-16

-Talk in the Child Study Center
+Talk given about the Open Data and Developmental Science (ODDS) initiative with the Child Study Center.